Driving Emotion Type-S: Development

 Announced in January 2000 under the working title of Type-S, Driving Emotion Type-S was developed by Escape, a subsidiary of Square.
-Its development team had previously worked with DreamFactory on Ehrgeiz and the Tobal series as well as Square's Developed Racing Lagoon and Chocobo Racing for the PlayStation.
+Its development team had previously worked with DreamFactory on Ehrgeiz and the Tobal series as well as Square's racing titles Racing Lagoon and Chocobo Racing for the PlayStation.
 The announcement was later followed by a four-page advertisement in the Japanese gaming magazine Weekly Famitsu, which stated that the game would be Square's first release for the PlayStation 2.

-In Japan, a playable demo was showcased at Square's "Millennium Event", a show held on January 29, 2000 at Yokohama Arena.
+In Japan, a playable demo was showcased at Square's "Millennium Event", a show held in January 2000 at Yokohama Arena.
 Teaser adverts of the game were among the first ones to air in Japan for the systems (the teaser featuring the Porsche 911 GT3 (996.1) and Ferrari 360 Modena).
-The game was also showcased in the United States at the Electronic Entertainment Expo at Los Angeles Convention Center, from May 11 to May 13 of the same year.
+The game was also showcased in the United States at the Electronic Entertainment Expo at Los Angeles Convention Center, from May 11–13 of the same year.
 This demonstration was not playable however, as focus groups were revising the game to improve upon the Japanese version.
 According to GameSpot, the level of body details and shading was also refined.
 The international versions of the game were eventually released ten months after the Japanese version.

-Audio
+Soundtrack

 The music of the game was primarily composed by Shinji Hosoe, with contributions by Ayako Saso and Takayuki Aihara.
 The soundtrack was published in Japan by Hosoe's label Super Sweep Records, on December 29, 2001, and was sold bundled with the soundtrack of the video game Bushido Blade.
 The music is mostly techno-based, with rock and jazz elements.
 According to the game music website Chudah's Corner, one of the more varied track is the opener "Rush About", which features electronic beats, a duet of saxophone and electric guitar, and a piano.
 The site also mentions the synth-influenced "Best Tone" and its bass solo as Ayako Saso's most enjoyable contribution, while Takayuki Aihara's is the catchy 80s rock tune "F-Beat".
 Finally, the site cites the piano-based "Recollections of Sepia" as the calmest track of the album.